Wisdom0063/seedstars-test/README.md

 # SIGMA Card Framework Navigator

 A modern, flexible card navigation system built for SIGMA's business design platform.
-This project implements a Notion-like, multi-view interface that transforms static framework cards into a dynamic, scalable, and collaborative experience for entrepreneurs working with Business Model Canvas, Value Proposition Canvas, and Customer Segments.
+This project implements a Notion-like, multi-view interface that transforms static framework cards into a dynamic and scalable experience

 ## 🎯 Project Overview